openbsd/xenocara/lib/mesa/docs/ci/LAVA.rst

 Note that this token is visible to anybody that can submit MRs to Mesa!
 It is not an actual secret.
-We could just bake it into the GitLab CI yml, but this way the current method of connecting to the LAVA instance is separated from the Mesa branches (particularly relevant as we have many stable branches all using CI).
+We could just bake it into the GitLab CI YAML, but this way the current method of connecting to the LAVA instance is separated from the Mesa branches (particularly relevant as we have many stable branches all using CI).